suman-shah/Quotes-website-by-friends/README.md

 -------------------------------------------------Process to follow to contribute to open source -------------------------------------

-Let's make a beautiful website full of quotes
+Let's make a beautiful website full of quotes .

-step1:signup with your Github or gitlab Account at https://hacktoberfest.digitalocean.com/
+step1:signup with your Github or gitlab Account. at https://hacktoberfest.digitalocean.com/
 step2:go to the repository https://github.com/suman-shah/Quotes-website-by-friends
-step3:click on foke button to fork the project step4:add you name and your Quotes
+step3:click on fork button at to right corner to fork the project. step4:add your name and your Quotes .

 Add in this code part first copy and paste in another line and change it :

 <button><b>Name</b></button>
 <p>Quotes I Love:   </p>

-Step5:click contribute and click on creat pull request Step6:commite your change
+Step5:click contribute and click on create pull request Step6:commite your change .
-Step7:submit
+Step7:submit .